Bibin Mathew: Career

-Hailing from Jharkhand, he made his breakthrough in 2007 when he won the 400 m title at the 2007 National Games of India and also won the event at the Indian Athletics Championships, in the absence of national record holder K. M. Binu.
+Hailing from Kerala, he made his breakthrough in 2007 when he won the 400 m title at the 2007 National Games of India and also won the event at the Indian Athletics Championships, in the absence of national record holder K. M. Binu.
 He was a 400 m semi-finalist at the 2007 Asian Indoor Games, setting an Indian indoor record of 48.83 seconds on his international debut.
 He broke a second national record at the competition in the 4×400 metres relay, running 3:16.81 minutes for fifth place with Gurvinderpal Singh, V.B.
 Bineesh, and Vinay Choudhary.

 Mathew took his second national title the following year, where he ran a personal best of 46.81 seconds.
 He competed extensively in 2009: he ran a new best of 46.16 seconds as part of three wins on the national circuit and ran on the Asian Athletics Grand Prix for the first time and was in the top two at each meeting.
 He suffered from a virus in September and was beaten at the national championships by S. K. Mortaja.
 Both he and Mortaja represented India at the 2009 Asian Athletics Championships, but they missed out on the medals, finishing fourth and fifth respectively.
 A team of Harpreet Singh, Mathew, Bineesh and Mortaja took the bronze medal in the 4×400 m relay.

 Mathew won an individual and relay double at the 2010 South Asian Games in February.
 Later that month he set a championship record and Indian indoor record of 47.81 seconds to win the gold medal at the 2010 Asian Indoor Athletics Championships.
 He also shared in the relay silver medal at the event.
 He made two other international outings with the relay team that year, coming seventh at the 2010 Commonwealth Games in New Delhi and fourth at the 2010 Asian Games.
 He also ran individually at the Asian competition, but did not get beyond the heats.